Unisay/trampoline/README.md

 2. Tail recursive function: foldLeft
 3. Mutual recursion: even|odd

-### 2. Solution: rewrite a non-tail recursive function to use accumulator
+### 2. Solution: rewrite a non-tail recursive function to use accumulator (2-solution-accumulator)

 Example:

 1. Tail-recursive fibonacci

-### 3. Solution: use trampolining
+### 3. Solution: use trampolining (3-solution-trampoline)

-Instead of doing a call and consuming a stack frame, we're returning a data structure that captures the call to be done later (in the trampoline loop)
+Idea: instead of doing a call consuming a stack frame, return a lazy data structure that captures the call to be done later on in the trampoline loop which is tail-recursive and hence optimized by compiler into a while loop.

 # Links